Optimizing Image Data Management in Deep Learning Workflows

-Hdf5 file for large image datasets
+Hdf5 files for large image datasets

 Introduction

 A simple search on duckduckgo yields a number of tutorials on creating hdf5 files using python package h5py.
-The common approach involves the following steps:
+The common approach involves the following steps: 1.
+Read the image using PIL package (you can use your favorite package instead of PIL), 2.
+Convert it to numpy array and, 3.
+Store in hdf5 file using create_dataset or you can do fancy things like groups and subgroups.

 import h5py import numpy as np import os from PIL import Image save_path = './numpy.hdf5' img_path = '1.jpeg' print('image size: %d bytes'%os.path.getsize(img_path)) hf = h5py.File(save_path, 'a') # open a hdf5 file img_np = np.array(Image.open(img_path)) dset = hf.create_dataset('default', data=img_np) # write the data to hdf5 file hf.close() # close the hdf5 file print('hdf5 file size: %d bytes'%os.path.getsize(save_path))